TAAG Angola Airlines: Post-COVID expansion and profitability

-In September 2020, TAAG resumed domestic and later international services having cancelled operations due to the COVID-19 pandemic.
-Initial flights were flown using a pair of newly delivered De Havilland Canada Dash 8 turboprops which were the first from an order of 6 to eventually join the fleet, with long-haul flights being operated by the airline's 777s.
-The Dash 8 deliveries were followed in 2023 by an order for 15 Airbus A220s which would replace the carrier's fleet of 737-700s as well as allow for regional expansion.
-The long-haul fleet also had an overhaul with the announcement later that year of orders for four Boeing 787 aircraft, consisting of a pair of -9s in addition to a pair of larger -10s which would make TAAG the first African airline to operate the 787-10.
+In September 2020, TAAG resumed domestic, and later, international services, after the cancelled operations due to the COVID-19 pandemic.
+Initial flights were flown using a pair of newly delivered De Havilland Canada Dash 8 turboprops, the first from an order of six to eventually join the fleet, with long-haul flights operated by the airline's 777s.
+In 2023, an order for 15 Airbus A220s was placed to replace the carrier's 737-700s and allow for regional expansion.
+The long-haul fleet was also overhauled with the announcement later that year of orders for four Boeing 787 aircraft, consisting of a pair of -9s in addition to a pair of larger -10s, which would make TAAG the first African airline to operate the 787-10.

-In April 2023, the airline signed a codeshare agreement with Brazilian low-cost carrier Gol Linhas Aéreas which added TAAG's airline code to 13 Gol routes, while Gol's code was added to the São Paulo to Luanda route enabling further connections to TAAG's African destinations.
-During May 2023 the airline released its financial performance for the previous year, stating a profit of 460,000,000 kwanzas, or roughly US$800,000.
+In April 2023, the airline signed a codeshare agreement with Brazilian low-cost carrier Gol Linhas Aéreas, adding TAAG's airline code to 13 Gol routes and Gol's code to the São Paulo-to-Luanda route, enabling further connections to TAAG's African destinations.
+In May 2023, the airline released its financial performance for the previous year, stating a profit of 460,000,000 kwanzas, or roughly US$800,000.

-2024 marked the start of a new era for the airline as it began operations from the new Dr. Antonio Agostinho Neto International Airport in February, initially operating cargo flights to Lagos, Brazzaville and Johannesburg.
-The new airport is reported to have cost over $3 billion and will become the airline's hub for both passenger and cargo traffic, the first passenger flights launched on November 10, 2024, to Cabinda using the Dash 8-Q400s with further domestic rotations transferring in December.
-The first flights from the new airport were operated using a Boeing 737-800BCF (Boeing Converted Freighter) cargo aircraft which was delivered to the airline in December 2023, followed soon after by the addition of a larger Boeing 747-400F on a long-term lease from Network Airline Management with a capacity of 120,000 kg.
-The cargo division has been very successful for TAAG and an area which has contributed greatly to the airline's recent profitability, with CEO Eduardo Fairen Soria saying "We have very strong traffic in the cargo space... we want to develop this service with larger aircraft".
-This strength was reflected in the airline's 2022 financial report citing a revenue of US$67 million and has the potential to grow even further once the airline moves to the new airport which has the capacity to accommodate 50,000 tons of cargo each year.
+February 2024 marked the start of a new era for the airline, as it began operations from the new Dr. Antonio Agostinho Neto International Airport, initially operating cargo flights to Lagos, Brazzaville and Johannesburg.
+The new airport is reported to have cost over $3 billion and will become the airline's hub for both passenger and cargo traffic; the first passenger flights, to Cabinda, launched on November 10, 2024 using the Dash 8-Q400s, with further domestic rotations transferring in December.
+The first flights from the new airport were operated using a Boeing 737-800BCF (Boeing Converted Freighter) cargo aircraft, delivered to the airline in December 2023, followed soon after by the addition of a larger Boeing 747-400F, on a long-term lease from Network Airline Management, with a capacity of 120,000 kg.
+The cargo division was very successful for TAAG and greatly contributed to the airline's profitability, with CEO Eduardo Fairen Soria saying "We have very strong traffic in the cargo space... we want to develop this service with larger aircraft".
+This strength was reflected in the airline's 2022 financial report citing a revenue of US$67 million, with the potential to grow even further with the move to the new airport, which has the capacity to accommodate 50,000 tons of cargo each year.